 “That” → MS. Facial pain.
 Or pain, period.

-“Well, you know, physically I don’t smi… no, physically I want to smile or perform Mick Jagger-like singing gymnastics, but my 5th cranial nerve starts performing the black swan routine from that white swan ballet piece when I try to sing Satisfaction, which rather proves a point.”
+“Well, you know, physically I don’t smi… no, physically I want to smile or perform Mick Jagger-like singing gymnastics, but my 5th cranial nerve performs the black swan routine from that white swan ballet piece when I try to sing Satisfaction, which rather proves a point.”

 All that aside now, because of my daily chronic pain(s) and a mutual interest in all things concerning the mind, one of my friends asked me if I were given a choice, would I choose to be physically or mentally ill.
 Not really a question for birthday celebrations, but an interesting catch-22 either way.

 In a fair, disease-free world, I want neither, that much is obvious.
 If I had to choose between the two, it would be awkward as I have little to no experience with being mentally ill.
-On the other hand, I have gathered so much knowledge about being physically ill in all its varieties, so I felt I could answer the question easily enough.
+I have gathered so much knowledge about being physically ill in all its varieties, so I felt I could answer the question easily enough.

 Or so I thought.